Viking Ships and Shipbuilding

 Vikings strong dependence on the sea for travel and transportation meant that they were experts in shipbuilding and that they were excellent seamen.

-Archaeologists believe that the sheer amount of coastlines and islands in Norway, Sweden and Denmark naturally produced great sea-going peoples.
+Archaeologists believe that the sheer extent of coastlines and islands in Norway, Sweden and Denmark naturally produced sea-going peoples.
 Archaeological records show skilled boat building long before the Age of the Viking.

 Viking ships whether they were large or small had certain common features.
 They were clinker built, meaning their hulls were made of overlapping planks, which were rivets together with iron spikes and made water tight using caulking which usually consisted of animal hair.